Gurobi/gurobi-optimods/docs/source/mods/opf/opf.rst

 above, we can solve an OPF problem defined by the given network data.
 For this task, we use the :func:`~gurobi_optimods.opf.solve_opf` function.
 We can define the type of the OPF problem that we want to solve by defining the ``opftype`` argument when calling the function.
-Currently, the available options are ``AC``, ``ACrelax``, and ``DC``.
+Currently, the available options are ``ACPlocal``, ``ACRlocal``, ``ACPglobal``, ``ACRglobal``, ``ACrelax``, and ``DC``.

-- The ``AC`` setting solves an ACOPF problem defined by the given network data.
-  The ACOPF problem is formulated as a nonconvex bilinear model as described in the :ref:`ACOPF <acopf-label>` section of the :doc:`opf_specification`.
-This setting yields the most accurate model of the physical power system.
-However, it is also the most difficult problem to solve and thus usually leads to the longer runtimes.

-- The ``AClocal`` setting solves the ``AC`` problem using adjusted settings to quickly find a good quality local solution, without attempting to solve to global optimality.
+- The ``ACPlocal`` setting solves the :ref:`polar ACOPF <polar-label>` problem formulation using adjusted  settings to quickly find a good quality local solution, without attempting to solve to global optimality.
+This is the default setting when solving ACOPF problems.

+- The ``ACRlocal`` setting solves the  :ref:`rectangular ACOPF<qcqp-label>`
+  problem formulation using adjusted settings to quickly find a good quality local solution, without attempting to solve to global optimality.

+- The ``ACPglobal`` setting solves the :ref:`polar ACOPF <polar-label>` to global optimality.
+In addition to a feasible point, this setting also tries to prove global optimality.
+It is one of the most difficult problems to solve and thus usually leads to very long runtimes.

+- The ``ACRglobal`` setting solves the  :ref:`rectangular ACOPF<qcqp-label>
+  to global optimality.
+In addition to a feasible point, this setting also tries to prove global optimality.
+It is one of the most difficult problems to solve and thus usually leads to very long runtimes.

 - The ``ACrelax`` setting solves a Second Order Cone (SOC) relaxation of the nonconvex bilinear ACOPF problem formulation defined by the given network